gkgaurav31/spring/16-prototype-bean-scope.md

 public class CommentService {

     @Autowired
-    private CommentProcessor commentProcessor; //Spring injects this bean when creating the CommentService bean.
-But because CommentService is singleton, Spring will also create and inject the CommentProcessor just once.
+    private CommentProcessor commentProcessor;
+    //Spring injects this bean when creating the CommentService bean.
+    //But because CommentService is singleton, Spring will also create and inject the CommentProcessor just once.

     public void sendComment(Comment comment){